jin-eld/burn-ssd-mobilenetv3-fpnlite/README.md

 otherwise.

 ## Known Issues
-* It is currently not possible to import a pretrained model from PyTorch due to an issue with Burn
+* It is currently not possible to import a pretrained model from PyTorch due to an issue with Burn: https://github.com/tracel-ai/burn/issues/2332